-Average weekly hours for all employees on US private nonfarm payrolls was unchanged at 34.4 hours in June 2019.
-In manufacturing, the average workweek edged up 0.1 hour to 40.7 hours, while overtime was unchanged at 3.4 hours.
-The average workweek for production and nonsupervisory employees on private nonfarm payrolls held at 33.6 hours.
+The average workweek for all employees on US private nonfarm payrolls was unchanged at 34.3 hours in December 2019.
+In manufacturing, the average workweek and overtime remained at 40.5 hours and 3.2 hours, respectively.
+The average workweek of private-sector production and nonsupervisory employees held at 33.5 hours.
 Average Weekly Hours in the United States averaged 34.35 Hours from 2006 until 2019, reaching an all time high of 34.60 Hours in August of 2014 and a record low of 33.70 Hours in June of 2009.